aldryn/aldryn-segmentation/README.md

 This is a list of known issues that are being worked on...

 - [ ] Only a partial, French translation is available, supplied by translate.google.com.
+(Mostly the rest of the country names is all that remains.)

-- [ ] Does not seem to work with the new Alias Plugin... investigating.
+- [x] Does not seem to work with the new Alias Plugin...
+      Actually, its just that the AliasPlugin didn't work in Django 1.4.13.
+      I've submitted a PR to fix this and added tests to help detect and prevent future issues.

 Installation